cjkaalund/datavisproj2/README.md

 *The carrier axis is off with the names not lining up with the graph and the names are hard to read.*

 This reviewer was unsure of what the height of the bars represented, although the y-axis is labelled in minutes.
-A tricky problem concerns his answer to question 5.
-Rather than using the full name of an airline, I could use a two letter code (e.g. DL = Delta Air Lines).
-However some codes are weird (e.g. MQ = Envoy Air) and I find that they are not memorable, so my personal preference is to use the full airline name.
-Tilting the category labels is another option, however the labels then do not line up so clearly with the bars, so I left this unchanged.
+To address the problem of the readability of the airline axis, I changed from a vertical to a horizontal stacked bar chart.
 ##Resources
   * http://stat-computing.org/dataexpo/2009/the-data.html
   * http://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp